koszulordie/mat/index.md

 # Telematic room

-We will be using the [google-meet](https://meet.google.com/) platform for meeting online.
-Every session will have a possibly different link that will be posted in the respective session page.
+After some nasty practical issues, we will be using the [collaborate](https://www.blackboard.com/teaching-learning/collaboration-web-conferencing/blackboard-collaborate) web conferencing platform instead of **google-meet**.
+Every session will have a possibly different link that will be posted in the Aula Global.

 # Evaluation